wdchenxyz/next-js-app/README.md

     palette variables, and sets base typography.
   - src/components/feedback-form.tsx – Client component implementing the feedback form
     UI; calls the server action on submit.
-  - src/lib/feedback.ts – Shared data layer (“backend” helpers) that read/write the
-    JSON store; used by both the page and API route.
+  - src/lib/feedback.ts – Shared data layer (“backend” helpers) that talk to Upstash Redis (or the fallback JSON file in local dev); used by both the page and API route.
   - src/app/actions.ts – Server actions invoked from the form; validates submissions, persists them, and triggers cache revalidation.